 ALSO READTrump govt asks Hawaii judge to clarify ruling on revised travel ban US Federal judge temporarily blocks Donald Trump's new immigration ban Donald Trump's administration appeals judge's block on travel ban More states seek to halt Donald Trump's new travel ban in court Donald Trump defends Putin, says US isn't so 'innocent' either

+Similar cases are being heard in federal courts in Washington state and Maryland.
 In all, more than half a dozen states are trying to block the travel ban.